Building data collection and data lake for Jewish museums around the world

 Moreover, while data is being read and collected it is being enriched through integration with services as IIIF (https://iiif.io/).

 Nowadays, we’ve seen a big boost in the hospitality industry.
 A lot of people would like to sleep well, have good food and, in the end, everyone wants to be entertained.
 And museums in their current state cannot satisfy modern people.
 They should be more interactive and evolve faster.
-Exhibitions also need to become more user oriented.
+Exhibitions also need to become more user-oriented.
 This has especially become much more important during the COVID-19 lockdown.
 Your potential visitors are sitting at home and still want to see something interesting: the only way to achieve this is to digitize your content, share it easily and exchange with other content owners.
+Our bespoke software developers will help to realize all this.
+Hope this data processing case study was helpful, also check other bespoke software development cases by Broscorp.